Current tax issues when buying and selling shares

 The share capital of E. AG is divided into 2,000 ordinary shares and 2,000 preference shares, each with a nominal value of CHF 100.
-In the course of the acquisition by Z. Holding AG, Mrs Berg will receive 275 ordinary shares at a price of CHF 800 per ordinary share.
-The remaining 1,725 ordinary shares and all 2,000 preference shares will go to Z. Holding AG (at a price of CHF 800 per ordinary share and CHF 1,400 per preference share).
+In the course of the acquisition by Z. Holding AG, Mrs. Berg will receive 275 ordinary shares at a price of CHF 800.00 per ordinary share.
+The remaining 1,725 ordinary shares and all 2,000 preference shares will be transferred to Z. Holding AG (at a price of CHF 800 per ordinary share and CHF 1,400 per preference share).
 Mrs. Berg acquires the 275 ordinary shares out of her private assets at a price of CHF 220,000.

 Z. Holding AG, as the holder of the preferred shares, is entitled to an annual yield of 10% on the issue amount of the preferred shares, which can be retained (there is no interest or yield on the retained yields).
 Accordingly, any liquidation dividend will first be paid in full to the holders of the preference shares before the remaining funds are distributed among the ordinary shareholders.

 3 years after the acquisition by Z. Holding AG, N. Konzern AG buys all 4'000 shares at a total price of CHF 9'200'000.
-Mrs Berg will receive CHF 764,500 of these shares.
+Mrs Berg receives CHF 764'500.- of this amount.
 She does not declare the proceeds as taxable income.

 c) What are the tax consequences for Anna Berg?
 (Calculation of purchase price for ordinary shares and preference shares)